ryanpeters-MSFT/aks-firewall-ingress-operator/readme.md

    ```powershell
    kubectl get svc <service-name> -o yaml | Select-String azure.firewall
    ```
-4. **Check Azure Firewall permissions** - ensure the managed identity has Contributor role (assigned by setup.ps1)
+4. **Check Azure Firewall permissions** - ensure the managed identity has Network Contributor role on the firewall and Reader role on the resource group (assigned by setup.ps1)

 ### Workload Identity issues